Athos213/Dynamic_Array/README.md

 ```

 ## Not Implemented(yet):
-- Remove does not return the result
+- Remove does not return the result.
+- The list does not resize down when elements are removed.

 ## Usage
 A test function can be found in the source directory.
 To execute the test file, run the following in the root directory of the repository: